penrose/penrose/packages/docs-site/docs/bloom/tutorial/hello_diagram.md

 shapes, constraints, and everything else you need to build your diagram.
 It takes up to three arguments:

 - `canvas`: a `Canvas` object specifying the local coordinate system (and thus the aspect ratio) of your diagram.
-- `variation`: a optional `string` providing a seed for random sampling
+- `variation`: an optional `string` providing a seed for random sampling
 - `lassoStrength`: an optional `number` (default 0) specifying the strength with which the diagram should encourage continuity.
 If you notice your diagram acting 'jumpy', you might consider increasing this value.